Overview of Services

 Basic copyediting —> elevate readability with consistent style and usage

-Basic copyediting fine-tunes the mechanics of your writing on a wording level to eliminate errors, apply consistency in style and usage, and ensure proper grammar.
-This elevates readability and removes distractions, such as the same term spelled three different ways, inconsistent capitalization, or unintended word repetition.
-This level of edit comes before before layout and proofreading.
+Basic copyediting fine-tunes the mechanics of your writing on a wording level to eliminate errors, apply a consistent style, and ensure proper grammar.
+This elevates your writing and removes distractions, such as the same term spelled three different ways, inconsistent capitalization, or unintended word repetition.

 Basic copyediting addresses: